Computer Vision for the Built Environment

 Student Projects

-Over the quarter, students will work on a project related to a topic in Computer Vision for the Built Environment.
-Students are required to form groups of 2.
-We will provide a list of project suggestions, but you are free to propose your own project.
-If you are familiar with coding and computer vision, you can implement an algorithm or test off-the-shelf approaches on AEC applications.
-If you are not familiar with either, you can conceptualize from beginning to end how you would go about creating such an algorithm (including but not limited to dataset collection, annotation, user testing, evaluation metrics, etc.).
-We will provide you with specific aspects that we want to see covered and discussed in your projects.
+Over the quarter, students will work on a project related to a topic in Computer Vision for the Built Environment in collaboration with a supervisor.
+Students are required to form groups of 2-4.
+For this purpose, we will provide a list of project ideas you can choose from.
+We will expect you to implement/test the behavior of algorithms and discuss all aspects of, including but not limited to, dataset collection, annotation, user testing, evaluation metrics, etc. We will provide you with specific aspects that we want to see covered and discussed in your projects.
+Details can be found in Canvas.

 Project Proposal

-Each student group is required to hand in a project proposal by the announced deadlines.
-Make sure to discuss the project with us while planning your proposal.
+Each student group is required to hand in a project proposal by the announced deadline.
+Make sure to talk to your assigned supervisor and discuss the project with them while planning your proposal.
 The proposal should be 1-2 pages describing what you want to do in the project.
 A good place to start is to identify why this project is important to the AEC domain and what is the expected impact on different aspects (e.g., organization, safety, materials, user, data, etc.).
 Consider and include some preliminary thoughts on the criteria of success and the way you would evaluate them.
-Teams will be asked to present their project proposal during a designated lecture.
-In any case, you will submit a presentation file along with your report.
-We will provide both templates.
+Depending on class size, teams will be asked to present their project proposal during a designated lecture.
+In any case, you will submit a presentation file along with your proposal.
+We provide both templates and assessment criteria in Canvas.

 Midterm Progress Check

-At this milestone, you are required to submit a 2-page report.
-Describe your progress on the topic w.r.t. the questions you should be answering.
-You don't need to show progress in all questions, but consider this as a good checkpoint about half-way before the final presentation and report are due.
+At this milestone, you are required to submit a 2-page report that identifies your current status, problems you have identified, and your next steps.
+Depending on class size, you will also present what you did so far so that you get feedback.
 You are encouraged to raise open questions.
-You will also present in class what you did so far to get feedback.
-You are encouraged to raise open questions.
 This is a possibility for us to steer the project and help you, as well as to get feedback from your fellow classmates.
 In any case, you will submit a presentation file along with your progress report.
-We will provide both templates.
+We provide both templates and assessment criteria in Canvas.

 Final Project Delivery

-You will present your final project at the last day of the course.
+You will present your final project on the last day of the course.
 You will also submit a final 8-pages report including tables and figures but excluding references, as well as the presentation file.
-We will provide you with templates.
+We provide all templates and assessment criteria in Canvas.

 Other Resources